 Butterbeer is kind of… cream soda-y?
 Butterscotch-y?
 It’s definitely unlike anything you’ve ever had before.
 But besides being delicious, it’s also a huge part of the Harry Potter experience.
-I’ve had Butterbeer a handful of times at the Wizarding World of Harry Potter at Universal in Orlando, Florida so I already knew I’d be all ERMAHGERD, BERTERBERR!
+I’ve had Butterbeer a handful of times at the Wizarding World of Harry Potter at Universal Studios in Orlando, Florida so I already knew I’d be all ERMAHGERD, BERTERBERR!

 They offer a few different sizes and even a souvenir mug — which I already own that’s just as much fun to drink real beer out of.